likemaq/adakar/Readme.md

 Usage:

--Type git clone the repo in your terminal
+- git clone the repo in your terminal
 -"cd" to the cloned git repository
 -"go build" from inside the repository folder
 -"go run wordsearch.go"